 On November 19, 1863, at the dedication of a military cemetery at Gettysburg, Pennsylvania, during the American Civil War, President Abraham Lincoln delivers one of the most memorable speeches in American history.
 In fewer than 275 words, Lincoln brilliantly and movingly reminded a war-weary public why the Union had to fight, and win, the Civil War.

-The Battle of Gettysburg, fought some four months earlier, was the single bloodiest battle of the Civil War.
+The Battle of Gettysburg, fought some four months earlier, was one of the single bloodiest battle of the Civil War.
 Over the course of three days, more than 45,000 men were killed, injured, captured or went missing.
 The battle also proved to be the turning point of the war: General Robert E. Lee’s defeat and retreat from Gettysburg marked the last Confederate invasion of Northern territory and the beginning of the Southern army’s ultimate decline.

 Charged by Pennsylvania’s governor, Andrew Curtin, to care for the Gettysburg dead, an attorney named David Wills bought 17 acres of pasture to turn into a cemetery for the more than 7,500 who fell in battle.
 Wills invited Edward Everett, one of the most famous orators of the day, to deliver a speech at the cemetery’s dedication.
 Almost as an afterthought, Wills also sent a letter to Lincoln—just two weeks before the ceremony—requesting “a few appropriate remarks” to consecrate the grounds.